the-provost/the-provost/README.md

 ### Hi there 👋

-## My name is Jesil, and I am a developer (atleast I think so).
+My name is Jesil, and I am a developer (atleast I think so).
 I also write sometimes.
-I have a little blog you can check out at jesilsnotes.com
+I have a little blog you can check out at <a href="https://www.jesilsnotes.com/">jesilsnotes.com</a>

 <!--
 **the-provost/the-provost** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.